FedotovD/complementary-emotion-recognition/README.md

-# LREC_TCERiDSI
+# Complementary Dynamic Time-Continuous Emotion Recognition in Dyadic Spoken Interactions
-### This repository represents source code used to get results of paper titled "Complementary Dynamic Time-Continuous Emotion Recognition in Dyadic Spoken Interactions" submitted to LREC 2020 by Dmitrii Fedotov, Heysem Kaya, Alexey Karpov and Wolfgang Minker
+### This repository represents source code enabling emotion recognition based on audio data of the user (speaker) and his partner (interlocutor).

 Presented pipeline includes pre-processing, modeling and post-processing of data.
 In order to reproduce results, one should acquire databases from their holders in accordance with EULAs, clean audio files using turns annotation of this data as described in paper, and extract features using openSMILE software (https://www.audeering.com/opensmile/).
 Links to databases:
 1. SEWA: https://db.sewaproject.eu/ (we have used publically available part of the database presented as CES sub-challenge of AVEC2019: https://sites.google.com/view/avec2019)